YanBerdin/api-discOtech/README.md

 ## :gear: Deploy

-- Launch VM Cloud by [kourou](https://kourou.oclock.io/ressources/vm-cloud/) and wait for starting
+- Launch VM Cloud by Scholl Server and wait for starting
 - Copy your SSH command `ssh student@xxxxxxxxxxxxxxxx-server.eddi.cloud`
 - Open new BASH, paste and execute your SSH command